kelwSagashi/4-Bit-ALU-Hex-Display-Tinkercad/README.md

 - 1 arduino UNO.
 - 2 slide switches.

+Below you can see the schematic assembled in tinkercad.

+### Obs:
-Below you can see the schematic assembled in tinkercad. do the assembly using the same pins, because inside the code the first 13 pins are initialized in a list starting from digital pin 2 to be of **INPUT** type.
+Do the assembly using the same pins, because inside the code the first 13 pins are initialized in a list starting from digital pin 2 to be of **INPUT** type.

 ``` C++
 for (int i = 0; i < 13; i++){